BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACy!

 Building Lego League Fields

-For many years we build game pieces and work at the Lego Mania Lego League competition.
+For several years we have committed to building and working at a area lego league competition.
 When the shipment arrives, the students work together to build the many pieces that are involved in the game.
-One box at a time, each group takes their numbered bags, find the instructions online, and builds each piece perfectly.
-Once the pieces are built and inspected by a couple of people, the group then locks the pieces into their designated location on the game mat.
+One box at a time, each group takes their numbered bags, find the instructions online, and build each piece perfectly.
+Once the pieces are built, inspected by a couple of people, the group then locks the pieces into their designated location on the game mat.
 Once everything is set, they are then packaged in separate containers (by table) and taken to the competition.
 The night before competition the team members then set up the tables and make sure everything is in 100% working order.
-The WOBOT team looks forward to doing this every year (truth: we like to play with Legos).
+The inter team looks forward to doing this every year.

 Lego League Competitions